-- 1 Depending on how you set the power management options in the Power Options Properties window or the QuickSet Power Management Wizard, use one of the following methods to enter hibernate mode:
+Depending on how you set the power management options in the Power Options Properties window or the QuickSet Power Management Wizard, you may also use one of the following methods to enter hibernate mode:

-- o Press the power button

-- o Close the display.
+- Press the power button. - Close the display.

-- o Press <Fn><F1>.

-NOTE: Some PC Cards or ExpressCards may not operate correctly after the computer exits hibernate mode.
-If this occurs, remove and reinsert the card ard), or simply restart (reboot) your computer
+NOTE: Some PC Cards or Express Cards may not operate correctly after the computer exits hibernate mode.
+Remove and reinsert the card (see "Removing a PC Card or Blank" on page 58), or restart (reboot) your computer.